CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

-## Where to sample? — Stratification & sample distribution
+## Step 5: Where to sample? — Stratification & sample distribution

 Rather than scattering cores at random, the meadow is divided into **strata** and samples are allocated across them (Sheet 2 above).
 Stratifying by features that drive